Sweatpants (Paloma Faith song)

 "Sweatpants" is a song by British singer-songwriter Paloma Faith.
-It was released on 16 February 2024 by Sony Music and RCA Records as the fourth and final single from her sixth studio album The Glorification of Sadness.
+It was released on 16 February 2024 by Sony Music and RCA Records as the fourth and final single from her sixth studio album, The Glorification of Sadness.
 It was written by Faith, Evan Blair and Clarence Coffee Jr., and produced by Martin Wave, TommyD, and vocal producer Jamie McEvoy.

 Background

-The lead single from her sixth studio album The Glorification of Sadness, "How You Leave a Man" was released on 11 October 2023, which Faith described as "one of the most life-changing moments" of her life.
-It was followed by "Bad Woman", a song centered on a message of female empowerment.
-The third single, "Pressure", featuring British artist Kojey Radical, was released on 19 January 2024.
+The lead single from Faith's sixth studio album, The Glorification of Sadness, "How You Leave a Man" was released on 11 October 2023, which she described as "one of the most life-changing moments" of her life.
+It was followed by the second single "Bad Woman", centered on a message of female empowerment.
+"Pressure", the album's third single featuring British artist Kojey Radical, was released on 19 January 2024.

-"Sweatpants" was released as the fourth and final single from the album, in conjunction with the album on 16 February 2024.
+"Sweatpants" was released as the fourth and final single from The Glorification of Sadness, in conjunction with the album on 16 February 2024.